 - Warranty: Frame 10 years / All-inclusive three years / Wearable parts and labor six months

 M3i Frame construction

 The Keiser M3i indoor cycle features a v-shape frame with two main advantages.
 One, it allows the oblique, upright adjustment of both the handlebar and seat posts, and due to this fact, it can accommodate users of all sizes.
 And two, it has a low center of gravity, which considerably improves its stability.

 The bike’s frame is heavy-duty steel tubing.
 It has a maximum user weight capacity of up to 300 lbs (136 kg).
 Furthermore, it has rust-resistant and abrasion-resistant paint, so if stored and used accordingly (indoors only), it should maintain its fundamental aspect for an extended period.

 With the seat and the handlebars set to their lowest positions, the bike’s length is 48.25″ (123 cm), and its tallest point (given by the handlebar) is 45″ (114 cm).
 However, the bike’s maximum length (with both seat and handlebars up to their top position) is 60.5″ (154 cm), while its height reaches approx — 50.75 (129 cm) above floor level.

 Its width is 26″ (66 cm) and remains unchanged regardless of how you adjust the bike.
 Keiser recommends leaving a clearance of at least 24″ (61 cm) all around the cycle for safe operation along with these dimensions.

-The bike’s base is a one-piece H-shaped element.
-This considerably improves its overall sturdiness.
-Its front and rear parallel bars have adjustable stabilizers which have large rubber caps.
+The bike’s base is a one-piece H-shaped element, improving its overall sturdiness.
+In addition, its front and rear parallel bars have adjustable stabilizers with large rubber caps.
 Therefore, you should be able to level the unit perfectly on any surface.